I know, I’m late to the marble game, but I at least I made it. I love marble. How have I overlooked this beautiful rock for so long?

 Oh, and that’s our new sofa.
 I’ll tell you all about it later!

 Okay, what you don’t see is Stephen spray painting the hairpin legs.
-I’m a messy painter, so you can imagine what I’m like with a spray paint can in my hand.
-A natural disaster.
-I’m not exaggerating, I have no patients for it.
-Luckily, Stephen has a lot of patients = his spray painting skills are awesome.
+I’m a messy painter, so you can imagine what I’m like with a spray paint can in my hand = a natural disaster.

 Note: We bought our hairpin legs from Amazon.
 When Stephen built our dining room table we bought hairpin legs from DIY Furniture Store, and we love them.
 I wanted to finish this project pretty quickly though, and amazon prime two day shipping made my quick project dream possible.